rambethina/java/pages/mydoc/mydoc_week_three.md

  Assume that we do not want '_' in first name and last name,

- Write a program that replaces any occurence of _ with a space.
+PART 1 - Write a program that replaces any occurence of underscore `_` with a space ` `.

  ```
  public class WeekThreeExOne {